nolim1t/nl-bitmex/README.md

 ```

+## Disclaimers

+As always, please test your code out on [testnet](https://testnet.bitmex.com) before going live just to make sure there's no bugs in this library.

 ## Contributing

 All contributions are welcome and appreciated.
 Open Source is a meritocracy who doesn't care who you are.